Shinshoji Temple 成田山新勝寺

 Gorgeous in all seasons, Naritasan Park features free guided-walks given by volunteers around the park and temple grounds.
 Tours are conducted in English and require a reservation beforehand.

 During festival times and busy seasons, Shinshoji Temple can be quite crowded, but off-peak the temple is relatively quiet and serene.
-Its proximity to Narita International Airport makes it perfect for a 2-3 hour visit if your layover is short.
+Its proximity to Narita International Airport is ideal for anyone with time to spare before a flight.